Image from the Suffolk Chronicle And Mercury – 1918

 Lepronia Evelyn M. Baker, 7, born Ipswich.

-The Machine Gun Corps was formed in October 1915 as the machine gun proved to be held affective as infantry support in trench warfare.
+The Machine Gun Corps was formed in October 1915 as the machine gun proved to be held effective as infantry support in trench warfare.
 Cavalry and Motor branches, followed in 1916 by the Heavy Branch.
-A depot and training centre was established at Belton Park in Grantham Lincolnshire also a training base depot at Camiers in France .the men were trained to a higher technical standard, capable of stripping down and mending the guns in the field.
+A depot and training centre was established at Belton Park in Grantham Lincolnshire also a training base depot at Camiers in France The men were trained to a higher technical standard, capable of stripping down and mending the guns in the field.